Statutory Audit Meaning

-- The employees might get disrupted for performing their regular work to answer the day to day query of auditor or while providing the auditor any reports or data required to them.
+- The employees might get disrupted for performing their regular work to answer the day to day query of auditor or while providing the auditor with any reports or data required to them.
 It might result in stretching the work of the employees beyond office hours and may sometimes cause distress among the employees.

 - The financial statements include judgemental as well as subjective matters.
 Judgemental issues may vary with persons.
 Sometimes personal business is also included.